Cotter45/noder/README.md

   - If you're having issues with static files, make sure they are getting copied into the 'app' dir of your container

 ## TODO
-- [ ] Convert the generate script to work from node_modules when packaged
-- [ ] Add more tests
 - [ ] Add more documentation / documentation site ?
 - [ ] Test with more databases
 - [ ] Test with more Express middlewares
-- [ ] Body parsing for more content types